leanprover-community/blog/posts/simp-made-simple.md

 In this section, we take a look at another key component of the internals of simp, namely the `SimpM` monad.
-While we give a brief recap of monads and how to think about them in this context, readers less confortable with this framework may wish to take a look at [insert resource].
+While we give a brief recap of monads and how to think about them in this context, readers less comfortable with this framework may wish to take a look at [insert resource].

 ### Monads